mborgerson/wiki-export/wiki/Dashboard.md

     “STOP” or “PAUSE” (you cannot use the controller to stop the music to see it as doing so goes back to the Music Playback menu with the small visualization area).
-Once the music visualization pattern dies down a full-screen swirling starfield pattern appears.
+Once the music visualization pattern dies down, a full-screen swirling starfield pattern appears.
 After some time passes, the screen will be filled with a changing burst of solid color where you can make out the wireframe spinning globe seen encompassing the main dashboard background.
 The burst of color fades